-The On-Board-Water-Heater Management system II (WHM II) is an integrated C-MORE feature designed to stage and coordinate multiple AERCO Innovation water heaters while maximizing operational efficiency.
+The On-Board-Water-Heater Management system II (WHM II) is an integrated C-MORE feature designed to stage and coordinate multiple AERCO Innovation hot water boilers while maximizing operational efficiency.
 The WHM software code resides in each C-More that is part of the system.
-The WHMII can control up to eight (8) water heaters in parallel.
-Each water heater controlled by the WHM must be equipped with an Actuator-Controlled Sequencing Valve (P/N 92123).
-These valves are installed on the cold water inlet on each water heater being controlled by the WHM (see Figure 8-2).
+The WHMII can control up to eight (8) hot water boilers in parallel.
+Each hot water boiler controlled by the WHM must be equipped with an Actuator-Controlled Sequencing Valve (P/N 92123).
+These valves are installed on the cold water inlet on each hot water boiler being controlled by the WHM (see Figure 8-2).